syncfusion-content/blazor-docs/blazor/dialog/predefined-dialogs.md

 ## Close Button Dialog

 You can customize the close icon using [ShowCloseIcon](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.SfDialog.html#Syncfusion_Blazor_Popups_SfDialog_ShowCloseIcon) property.
-If the `ShowCloseIcon` property is set to `true` then the close icon will appear.
-Use the following code to enable the `ShowCloseIcon`.
+If the ShowCloseIcon property is set to true then the close icon will appear.
+Use the following code to enable the ShowCloseIcon:

 {% tabs %}